 Flipping a property requires a lot of planning and preparation.
 It is not risk free.
 But if done right, it will be very rewarding.
 See some of our case studies here and here for some insights into actual flips done by Longleaf Lending clients.

 Planning to flip a property?
 At Longleaf, we offer various types of real estate loans including Fix and Flip and we can help fund your project in as little as two days.
-For more information, check out our loan products here or apply for pre-approval today.
+For more information, check out our loan products here or submit a loan request today.